Whose Problem is The Drug and Homelessness Issue to Solve? Taunton, MA

 “We’ve been demanding that they decentralize services throughout the commonwealth,” said Yahaira López, another organizer from the South End-Roxbury Community Partnership.
 “We don’t mean move it from Mass. and Cass to another Black and Brown, urban or low-income, low voter turnout community… we mean decentralize [services] across the entire Commonwealth of Massachusetts.

-“How can we help stabilize people if we’re not giving them the opportunity to [recover]?
-By not removing them from the same spaces that trigger them, Madras elaborates on requests for the decentralization of services, stating that enabling individuals to remain in an environment that nourishes their addiction, or in close proximity to it, binds them in an eternal loop.
+“How can we help stabilize people if we’re not allowing them to [recover]?
+By not removing them from the same spaces that trigger them, Madras elaborates on requests for the decentralization of services, stating that enabling individuals to remain in an environment that nourishes their addiction, or near it, binds them in an eternal loop.

 Madras supports the reconstruction of the Long Island Bridge and the island’s facilities, which were formerly a campus of drug misuse treatment centers.
 It is not an instant answer, however, because the rehabilitation would take years and cost millions of dollars.